svineet/svineet.github.io/content/post/tgpt.md

 ## implementation and learnings

 At first, I started out writing my own LLM calls, with scaffolding around it for a ReAct prompt, and a custom executor that detects statements within `<bash> </bash>` tags.
-While it was working well initially, I got tired of writing scaffolding and decided to go for an off-the-shelf
+While it was working well initially, I got tired of writing scaffolding and decided to go for an off-the-shelf solution.

 Then, after writing a lot of scaffolding, I decided to use `langgraph`.
 The first thing I learnt was that building agents with `langgraph` is quite cumbersome.
 The framework brings along all sorts of concepts of its own, and since the AI Agent field is evolving so quickly, `langchain` itself changes a lot from time to time.

 Also, tool use seems to be off sometimes.
-I have to understand more about how tool calls work, and how accurate they.
+I have to understand more about how tool calls work, and how accurate they are.

 ## conclusion: feedback welcome!